Taika Waititi's big win & 5 other Jewish moments from the 2020 Oscars - Jewish Telegraphic Agency

 Idina Menzel sings

-Idina Menzel, the voice of Elsa in “Frozen” (and its sequel) performed “Into the Unknown” with backup performers from around the world.
+Idina Menzel, the voice of Elsa in “Frozen” (and its sequel) performed the Oscar-nominated song “Into the Unknown” with backup performers from around the world.

+The Jewish mom was introduced by her Jewish “Frozen” co-star, Josh Gad, who made a point to pronounce her name correctly, saying, “the iconic and brilliant Idina Menzel, pronounced exactly as it is spelled.”
+(A dig at John Travolta, who could not pronounce her name at the 2014 ceremony.)

 No Hebrew performer, unfortunately.